DataDog/dcos-datadog-agent-docs/README.md

-# Datadog Agent on DC/OS EE Strict Mode (DRAFT)
+# Datadog Agent on DC/OS Enterprise with Strict Mode

 ## Introduction

 This guide covers deployment of the Datadog Agent and Mesos integrations on DC/OS Enterprise Edition configured to run in the [Strict mode](https://docs.d2iq.com/mesosphere/dcos/2.1/security/ent/#strict) security setting.

-The following custom Docker image is currently required for the Datadog Agent to be able to run in this configuration:

-`datadog/agent-dev:dcos-auth-py3`

 ## Pre-Requisites

 In order to follow this guide you need to have DC/OS CLI installed and be able to authenticate to your cluster with an account that has superuser privileges.

+Configuration described here is supported with the Datadog Agent version 7.24.0 and higher.

-_Note: This guide has been tested with DC/OS Enterprise 2.1 but should work for ealier versions as well._
+_Note: This guide has been tested with DC/OS Enterprise 1.14-2.1 but should work for ealier versions as well._

-## Service Account
+## Datadog Agent Service Account

-A service account needs to be created for Datadog Agent containers in order to access application endpoints on agent and master nodes.
+A service account needs to be created for the Datadog Agent containers in order to be able access application endpoints on agent and master nodes.
 The service account principal name and the private key will be provided to the configuration of the Datadog Agent containers in the later steps of this guide.

 Prior to creating the service account, generate the public/private keypair as follows: